Plymouth University2015 League Table Ranking 79

 - A city partner in the Plymouth Life Centre, which opened in 2012 and offers Olympic-standard swimming and diving facilities.

-- New performing arts centre and theatre set to be opened in 2014.
+- New £7 million Performing Arts Centre and theatre set to be opened in 2014.

 - Both Careers Service and Students' Union provide help in securing part-time paid and voluntary work.